-At [name of school] we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+At Holywell Village First School we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
 Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted by [state method of contact].